List of Cambridge Pubs and bars:

 Places that serve beer but it’s borderline whether they are really pubs/bars in the traditional sense:

-Arts Picturehouse – I’ve decided this should be included, after all it’s a bar that serves draught beer
+Arts Picturehouse – I’ve decided this should be included, after all it has a bar that serves draught beer and welcomes drinkers.

-Chop House (St Johns and Kings Parade) and Millworks – apparently they welcome drinkers, although we’ve been refused drinks at Kings Parade when they were busy serving food which suggests it’s primarily a restaurant rather than a bar
+Chop House (St Johns and Kings Parade) and Millworks – apparently they welcome drinkers, although we’ve been refused drinks at Kings Parade when they were busy serving food which suggests it’s primarily a restaurant rather than a bar.
+However, they’re soon to open a new site in the former Great Northern pub, and if it welcomes drinkers it will be added to the list.